dbelenguer/dbelenguer.github.io/index.md

 ## Education

-### Certificate of Higher Education in Software Development | 2013 - 2015
+### Certificate of Higher Education in Software Development - From 2013 to 2015